nasang/csblog/_posts/cs61b/2024-11-09-CS61B-Notes-3-Algorithms.md

     - Bushy BST.
     - Hash Table.
 - All three choices are fine, though hash table is probably the most natural.
-- Supports special string operations like longestPrefixOf and keysWithPrefix.
+- Supports special string operations like `longestPrefixOf` and `keysWithPrefix`.
-    - keysWithPrefix is the heart of important technology like autocomplete.
+    - `keysWithPrefix` is the heart of important technology like autocomplete.
     - Optimal implementation of Autocomplete involves use of a priority queue.